This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Bradley Irion

-Read the Room with host Erin Haskell welcomes celebrity Hair Stylist Bradley Irion for an inside look at his journey to the top of the beauty industry.
-From humble beginnings to styling some of Hollywood’s most iconic names — including Jennifer Coolidge, Elizabeth Hurley, and more — Bradley shares the grit, passion, and creativity it took to build his career.
-Tune in for behind-the-scenes stories, lessons learned, and a candid conversation about what it really takes to make it in the world of celebrity styling.
+Read the Room with host Erin Haskell welcomes celebrity hair stylist Bradley Irion for an electrifying inside look at his wild ride to the top of the beauty industry.
+From humble beginnings to New York stardom, Bradley has worked his magic on some of Hollywood's most iconic names—Jennifer Coolidge, Elizabeth Hurley, Kim Cattrall, and more.
+He's wildly funny, refreshingly down-to-earth, and armed with an unmatched work ethic.
+Bradley spills on the grit, passion, and raw creativity it took to build his career one blowout at a time.
+Expect jaw-dropping behind-the-scenes stories and a brutally candid conversation about what it really takes to thrive in the cutthroat world of celebrity styling.

 Episode 3